aidan-garvey/akimbo/README.md

 # Akimbo

-Akimbo is a side-scrolling shooter being developed for the Sega Genesis/Mega Drive.
-It will have an emphasis on fast-paced action and nice setpieces and cutscenes.
+Akimbo is a side-scrolling shooter being developed for the Sega Genesis / Mega Drive.
+It will have an emphasis on fast-paced action and nice cinematics.

 ## Project Goals